 So many of us are so uncertain of the future and what it holds that we are afraid to commit in the present.
 If there is something bigger, better, and grander in my future, why not wait?
 I think if we are being totally honest with ourselves, this fear comes into play in every part of our lives, not just relationships.

 Look, I’m not saying that everyone has to get married.
 If you fall into the category of simply never being interested in the notion of marriage, be honest with your significant other up-front.
-Or, don’t enter into a relationship at all.
-If you are happy living out your life as a single man or woman own it.
-Enjoy your life as you see fit.
-But don’t lead anyone on.
+Open communication is key.

 This doesn’t just apply to women.
 Men deal with infertility issues as well and it can be a difficult subject to broach.
-Maybe you’re in the category where you’ve had a vasectomy or think you’re too old to be a parent, or just have zero interest in kids.
-If you’re afraid to talk to your boyfriend/girlfriend about these issues and beat around the bush they can sense that something is up.
+If you’re afraid to talk to your boyfriend/girlfriend about these issues, it can be relationship-ending.

-Be honest with yourself and your significant other (if applicable).
-Admit that you struggle with an aversion to commitment.
+Admit that you struggle with a fear of commitment.
 If you aren’t ready to open up to people close to you about the reasons, talk to a therapist.
 They are impartial and can help you navigate what you’re feeling and how to convey it to loved ones.

 Take a Deep Look

-Conversely, take an honest look at your relationship.
+Take an honest look at your relationship.
 Sometimes, your fear of commitment can be related to the person you’re with.
+Are you with the wrong person?
 If you sit down and truly think about your future and don’t see them in it, do not string them along.
 You may feel sick to your stomach about the relationship for a reason—in that case, it’s time to move on.
 Self-care is important too.

-What to do if your Partner has Gamophobia
+What do You do if Your Partner has Gamophobia?